-First and foremost, make sure you are abiding by all government restrictions for gatherings during this coronavirus pandemic.
-And you can’t only count your guests, you must also count anyone hired to come help with the event.
-Every catering waiter and photographer’s assistant will count towards that magic number.
+First and foremost, make sure you are abiding by all government restrictions for gathering sizes during this coronavirus pandemic.
+And you can’t only count your guests, you might also need to count anyone hired to come help with the event.
+Every catering waiter and photographer’s assistant might count towards that magic number.

 Second, let’s discuss, in length, the flow of the event at the home.
 Put yourself in your guests’ shoes and imagine the wedding experience from arrival to departure, while also considering recommended coronavirus precautions.

 You need to figure out the logistics of guest arrival: where will they park or will you provide valet parking?
 If you provide a valet, they need to have visible supplies (wipes and sanitizer) so that guests feel comfortable with the transfer of their keys and vehicle.

 I generally advise that my clients avoid letting their guests in the home.
 This means the footpath from the parking/valet to the ceremony needs to be clear.
 This can be achieved with a greeter giving verbal directions (good job for an enthusiastic family member) or with signage.

 Speaking of signage, I do think it would be wise to post a sign at the entrance reminding guests to wash their hands, wear masks, and social distance where possible.